alzwded/school_ssi/README.md

 It is the implementation of an encryption method.

 I have chosen to do the bulk of it in FORTRAN (gnu standard) with glue coming from C (c99 standard).
 Why?
 Because I can and I haven't coded in fort in a while.
-Also, the fixed width format is an anachronism.
+Also, the fixed width format is a wicked anachronism.

 Files
 =====